Quasolaris/NewPipePlaylistExtractor/README.md

 When you create a playlist in NewPipe it is not saved as a YouTube playlist and can therefore not be downloaded via a playlist-link.
 This script allows you to extract the list of videos you have in a playlist and downlaod them as audio files.

-#### Note: I write and test the script on Linux, I will start testing on Windows soon to ensure it also works on other OSs
+### Note: To use script on Windows or Andriod please see instructions below

 ## Features